unsplash-image-z81fCikflf0.jpg

 Support When It Matters Most

-At Sunset Lotus, we walk beside individuals and families navigating life's most tender changes — specializing in Coordinated Family Support (CFS) for Regional Center recipients, future care planning, and comprehensive end-of-life services.
+At Sunset Lotus, we support individuals and families through life’s most critical transitions, providing specialized Coordinated Family Support (CFS) for Regional Center recipients, future care planning, and comprehensive end-of-life services designed to ensure continuity, stability, and compassionate care.

 We proudly support both Regional Center families and private clients across Northern California and beyond.